rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 Assigning a Flag or Variable is optional.
 There is no checking to make sure a Flag or Variable is not used more than once.
 <ul><li>If a variable is selected, two additional options are available.
-</li><li>"Use Variable as Flag" treats the variable as a flag with its value being either a "0" (off) or "1" (on).
+<ul><li>"Use Variable as Flag" treats the variable as a flag with its value being either a "0" (off) or "1" (on).
 If a value is received instead of "on" or "off", if it is "odd" it represents "on" and if "even" it represents "off".
 The variable will be set  to "0" or "1" accordingly.
 </li><li>If "Use Variable as Flag" is NOT selected, then "Use Two Variables"
 can be selected.
 If it is, any value received in a stat message will be written to two variables as a 2-byte number.
 I.e., the LSB will be written to the specified Variable, and the MSB written to the specified Variable + 1.